 The Educational Goals Assessment Plan was reviewed and is attached for the information of Senate.

 Motion:

-That Senate approve the Action Plan for the Department of Physics that resulted from its external review.
+That Senate approve and recommend to the Board of Governors the Action Plan for the Department of Physics that resulted from its external review.